 Understanding Pearl Quality

-The GIA (Gemological Institute of America) pearl grading system is a set of standards used to evaluate the quality of pearls.
-The GIA is the world's leading authority on pearls.
-The GIA pearl grading system is based on six main factors: size, shape, color, luster, surface quality, and nacre thickness.
+The GIA (Gemological Institute of America) pearl grading system serves as a straightforward guide, allowing anyone to evaluate the quality of cultured pearls.
+The GIA pearl grading system is based on many factors including: size, shape, color, luster, surface quality, matching and nacre thickness.

 Size is the first factor that is evaluated in the GIA pearl grading system.
 Pearls are measured in millimeters and are graded based on their diameter.
 The larger the pearl, the higher its value.